soumyabrata23130/simple-calculator/README.md

 # Simple Calculator

 A simple calculator app, built using HTML, vanilla CSS and vanilla JavaScript.
-Perofrms following arithmetical operations:
+It performs the following arithmetical operations:

 - Addition
 - Subtraction